hpe-storage/scod/docs/cosi_driver/deployment.md

     * Click on the _Networking_ tab.
 Under the _Frontend Network_ section, save the value of the _Network DNS Subdomains_ field.
     * The S3 endpoint can be constructed from the _Network DNS Subdomains_ value by using the format: `http://<Network DNS Subdomains>`.
 5. To locate the cluster serial number of the HPE Alletra Storage MP X10000 system, refer to the following [HPE documentation](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-616CE4D4-C31A-4BFE-8F41-887C2B0B9046.html).
-6. \* To view the workspace ID and manage the workspace (required for on-cloud DSCC setups):
+6. \* To view the workspace ID and manage the workspace (required from 2.0.0):
     * Log into the HPE Data Services Cloud Console UI.
     * Navigate to _Quick links_ &rarr; _Manage Workspace_.
     * The _Workspace ID_ is displayed on the page and is used as the `glcpWorkspaceId` field in the `Secret`.